yegor256/blog/_drafts/_parse.md

 {% jb_picture_body %}

-Say, there is a back-end entry point, which is supposed to register a new book in the library, arriving in JSON:
+Say there is a back-end entry point, which is supposed to register a new book in the library, arriving in JSON:

 {% highlight json %}